tumble1999/batch-arrays/batch-array/help.md

   * `remove` Deletes the selected array

 * array : Select an array

+* helptopic : select a help topic you would like to read

 * "items" : Space seperated list of items you would like to add to the array